The Health Benefits of Citrus Fruit

-It's common knowledge that winter citrus fruits — including oranges, tangerines and grapefruits — are high in vitamin C. When cold season hits, the first sign of the sniffles prompts many to dose up on OJ.
-Citrus' cold-fighting abilities are well-documented, and it's nature's miracle that these fruits reach their peak during the virus-prone winter months.
+It's common knowledge that citrus fruit — including oranges, tangerines and grapefruits — are high in vitamin C. With the changing of seasons, the fluctuation of temperatures may be cause for the common cold.
+Citrus' cold-fighting abilities are well-documented, and it's nature's miracle that these fruits reach their peak during the virus-prone transitional months.
 But the cold-fighting power of citrus is but one of its myriad health virtues.

 For starters, the abundant vitamin C in citrus — one orange contains 116.2 percent of the daily allowance—reduces not just cold symptoms but also the risk of cardiovascular and inflammatory disease.
 The vitamin prevents free radical damage to cells, which is responsible for the inflammation associated with conditions like rheumatoid arthritis and for the oxidation of cholesterol which can lead to clogged arteries.
 A vitamin C-rich diet also lowers the likelihood of developing H. pylori infection, the bacterium responsible for peptic ulcers.

-- is high in vitamin C, which may help reduce the risk of cardiovascular and inflammatory disease
+- High in Vitamin C which may help reduce the risk of cardiovascular and inflammatory disease

-- has phytonutrients and fiber that may help cut the risk of narrowed arteries and lower cholesterol
+- Has phytonutrients and fiber that may help cut the risk of narrowed arteries and lowered cholesterol

-- can help guard against breast, mouth, skin, stomach and colon cancers by inhibiting tumor formation
+- Can help guard against breast, skin, mouth, stomach and colon cancer by inhibiting tumor formation

-- provides nutrients essential for cardiovascular health, like folate and potassium, which can help cut stroke risk by 19 percent
+- Provides nutrients essentials for cardiovascular health, like folate and potassium, which can help cut stroke risk by 19 percent

 Pink and ruby red grapefruits may owe their edge to lycopene, a carotenoid that lends them their rosy color.
 Lycopene is a potent cancer-fighter, especially in the case of prostate cancer.
 In one study, men who regularly consumed lycopene-rich foods were 82 per cent less likely to develop prostate cancer.
 The orange-red pigment that colors oranges and tangerines also has cancer-fighting properties.
 It has been shown to lower the risk of developing lung cancer, especially among smokers.
 Grapefruit, too, may protect smokers; in one study, drinking three six-ounce glasses of grapefruit juice daily reduced the activity of an enzyme that activates cancer-causing chemicals found in tobacco smoke.